Custom Traditional Sparkling Kitchen

 This bland kitchen, in a custom home built in 1994, needed serious help.
 It had laminate countertops, tile floors, and white cabinets.
 After a conservatory was built and a beautiful garden created, the homeowners realized that the cooktop and sink were in the wrong place.
 There was a large built-in banquette that dominated the kitchen.
 The homeowners had grown tired of the wallpapered soffits and the non-dimmable fluorescent lighting.

 A major kitchen remodel made this a custom traditional sparkling kitchen!
-The layout was changed.
-The main sink now faces the beautiful garden view, and the dual-fuel range occupies the corner where the sink had been.
-A prep sink has been added, and the dishwasher is located between the sinks for convenience.
+The layout was changed to capture the garden view, and facilitate conversation.
 New custom cabinets, a combination of natural alder and off-white with a glaze, add visual interest and great storage.
 The focal point of the room is the sweeping, curved peninsula, enhanced by LED lights under the cap overhang to provide great dimmable task, ambient, and accent lighting.
 It really sparkles!

 Other rooms included in this project: Master Bathroom